Biden sees chance of 'rational' Republican approach on guns

 His comments came a day after he traveled to the shattered Texas community of Uvalde, mourning privately for three-plus hours with anguished families grieving for the 19 children and two teachers who died in the shooting.
 Faced with chants of “do something” as he departed a church service, Biden pledged: “We will.”

-After the Uvalde trip, Biden spent Sunday night at his home in Delaware and, as he arrived at the White House for Memorial Day events, was asked if he’s now more motivated to see new federal limits imposed on firearms.
+After the Uvalde trip, Biden spent Sunday night at his home in Delaware.
+As he arrived at the White House for Memorial Day events, he was asked if he’s now more motivated to see new federal limits imposed on firearms.

 “I’ve been pretty motivated all along,” he said.
 “I’m going to continue to push and we’ll see how this goes.”